awslabs/sockeye/README.md

 MXNet-based CLIs/modules are still operational and accessible via `sockeye-{train,translate,score}-mx`.

 Sockeye 3 can be installed and run without MXNet, but if installed, an extended test suite is executed to ensure equivalence between PyTorch and MXNet models.
+Note that running Sockeye 3.0.0 with MXNet requires MXNet 2.x to be installed (`pip install --pre -f https://dist.mxnet.io/python 'mxnet>=2.0.0b2021'`)

 ## Installation